At Vac-Ex we are committed to reducing the impact our vacuum excavation units and premises have on the environment.

-Vac-Ex environmental commitment is no different within our premises, where we aim for zero environmental non-conformances.
-Our premises are equipped with solar panels and use LED lighting which is motion activated throughout.
+Vac-Ex’s environmental commitment is no different within our premises, where we aim for zero environmental non-conformances.
+Our premises are equipped with solar panels and use motion activated LED lighting throughout.
 We also recycle all of our office paper.

 All of our employees undergo Environmental Awareness Training and Toolbox Talks to maintain our standards.
 Our staff are trained in the use of spill kits and drip trays and each of our sites are equipped with eco-friendly spill kit stations.

-We use Biomass Wood Pellets at our office premises.
-Biomass Fuel is considered to be renewable.
+We use Biomass Wood Pellets at our office premises, which is considered to be renewable.
 It is made from organic materials which are Carbon-Neutral.
-This means that whilst carbon dioxide is released when the materials are burning in a biomass boiler, it is only the same amount that they have absorbed during its growth, thus no new carbon is emitted.
+This means that whilst carbon dioxide is released when the materials are burning in a biomass boiler, it is only the same amount that they have absorbed during its growth; thus no new carbon is emitted.

 Biofuels offer a fast and simple step towards “net zero” with no CAPEX requirement.
 The feedstocks used to manufacture Crown HVO are drawn from 100% waste sources which have bypassed damage to the environment, natural ecosystem and the drive for global deforestation.
 For every 1,000 litres of diesel burned, you will produce 3.6 tonnes of greenhouse gas CO2, compared to just 0.195 tonnes of greenhouse gas CO2 for every 1,000 litres of HVO burned.